 If your child has any of these symptoms, they should rest and drink water or sports drinks.
 If the symptoms don't improve, or if your child feels dizzy or faint and has limited or no urine output, take them to a doctor.
 Disorientation, inability to drink or pale skin may mean your child has a serious condition that should be treated as a medical emergency.

-Please share this information with your athlete and family to stay healthy and hydrated.
+Learn more about thebenefits of hydration for athletes, and share this information with your athlete and family to stay healthy.

 Stay current on the health insight that makes a difference to your children.
 Sign up for the Children's Health newsletter and have more tips sent directly to your inbox.